pedroeverett/fanbet/README.md

 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.

-## Running the App
+## Using the App

 Clicking `Choose Player` in one of the two displayed players, will make you bet on the player you want.
-After that a modal scheen will come up, showing you the FPPG score of that player, and a message letting you know if you won or not.
+After that a modal screen will come up, showing you the FPPG score of that player, and a message letting you know if you won or not.

-Just continue your bets until you reach a score of 10, that will be the end of the game.
+Just continue your bets until you reach a score of 10, which will be the end of the game.
 You can then restart the game and enjoy it again.

 ## About the Project